 - They are made of recycled cardboard, grocery bags and news papers

 The origin story for the Taxigami series, while not as epic as a superhero origin story, is still pretty fun.
-The Community Art Center used to have a show once a year called the Blockbuster.
+The Community Art Center used to have an annual Blockbuster show.
 Each year a theme would be chosen and the entire building would be covered in art and activities to fit this theme.
 As the Artist-in-Residence, I always made art for my studio and the show that fit the theme.